In order to protect our staff and clients, and due to the risk of spreading the COVID-19 virus,

 Offering hope; helping to heal

-The mission of the Hope Council is to reduce the impact of alcohol and other drug abuse in our community by providing education, prevention, intervention, and referral services.
+The mission of the Hope Council is to reduce the impact of substance use disorders in our community by providing education, prevention, intervention, and referral services.

 Assessment & Referral Services

 Ensuring that individuals are referred to appropriate treatment providers.